semluc/Rnotes/_me/tools.md

 # Tools

 ## Productivity
-- To take notes, I use [Obsidian](https://obsidian.md/).
-I also use obsidian for project management.
-- Recently, I made the switch from [Citavi]( https://www.citavi.com/) to [Zotero](https://www.zotero.org/).
+- [Obsidian](https://obsidian.md/) to take notes and project management
+- [Zotero](https://www.zotero.org/) to read an annotate papers
-- For office tasks, I mostly use Microsoft office
+- Microsoft office for office tasks
-- I am quite comfortable using the Adobe Suite: Photoshop, Illustrator, Lightroom (however, I am not a professional)

 ## Stats and Programming
-- I mostly use [R Statistical Computing](https://www.r-project.org/) to analyze my data.
+- [R Statistical Computing](https://www.r-project.org/) to analyze my data.
 On this blog I post about my best practice for analyzing data in R
-- If necessary, I’m also comfortable using SPSS and AMOS
+- I’m also comfortable using SPSS and AMOS but don't use them regularly
-- For coding I use Visual Studio Code and the Arduino IDE
+- For coding I sometimes use Visual Studio Code and the Arduino IDE
 - Before I made the change to [Jekyll](https://jekyllrb.com/) I used [Wordpress]( https://wordpress.com/)

 ## Homebrew